 - They are DASA volunteers who commit to providing a minimum of 1 day of service each month.

 - They live up to and adhere to the DASA Code of Conduct and fulfill the DASA Ambassador responsibilities.

 What are some things an Ambassador might do?

-- Create content and buzz to support DASA’s vision of an open and community-driven approach to building high performance team through DevOps and Agile initiatives.
+- Create content and buzz to support DASA’s vision of an open and community-driven approach to building high performance teams through DevOps and Agile initiatives.

 - Participate in and contribute to local community events and gatherings and represent DASA on these occasions.

 - Present at DevOps and Agile seminars and events.
 At these events they discuss for example how the DASA thought leadership delivers faster and better solutions for organizations.